 - Have an official high school diploma, a GED - Be enrolled as a regular student in an eligible program.
 A regular student is one who is enrolled in an institution to obtain a degree or certificate.
 An eligible program is a course of study that leads to a degree or certificate at a school that participates in one or more of the student aid programs described. - Be enrolled in at least 3 credit hours to receive PELL grants, and at least 6 hours to receive student loans - Be a U.S. citizen or eligible non-citizen.
-Check with the financial aid administrator for categories of eligible non-citizen. - Make satisfactory academic progress.
+Check with the Financial Aid Officefor categories of eligible noncitizen. - Make satisfactory academic progress.